 The Cricut Expression 2 lets users cut a broad range of materials while providing several hours of crafting fun.
 Despite it being an upgrade to an older model, the use of cartridges and an outdated design may present limitations to some arts and crafts projects.
 Still, these shortcomings don’t hamper the overall usefulness of this die-cutting device.

 7. Cricut Expression 1

-Users can take advantage of an easy-to-use onboard interface which goes well with the accompanying software.
-The design of Expression 1 is also relatively small and lightweight so most users shouldn’t have any dire problems moving it in between rooms.
+Users can take advantage of an easy-to-use onboard interface that goes well with the accompanying software.
+The design of Expression 1 is also relatively small and lightweight so most users shouldn’t have any dire problems moving it between rooms.